openxla/community/rfcs/20230505-benchmarking-strategy.md

 ### Summary

-1. For all compilers under the OpenXLA umbrella - _XLA:GPU, XLA:CPU, IREE:CUDA
+1. For all compilers/repositories under the OpenXLA umbrella - with an initial focus on, but not limited to _XLA:GPU, XLA:CPU, IREE:CUDA and IREE:CPU_ (x86
-   and IREE:CPU_ (x86 llvm-cpu backend) - we want to provide an **infrastructure** to run automated benchmarks regularly.
+   llvm-cpu backend) - we want to provide an **infrastructure** to run automated benchmarks regularly.
 OpenXLA engineers must be able to re-run and reproduce the results of a benchmark in the exact environment.
-2. We want to provide **interactive** **dashboards** accessible to the community to evaluate _Progression_ and _Competition_, including comparisons with frameworks and compilers outside of the OpenXLA umbrella.
+1. We want to provide **interactive** **dashboards** accessible to the community to evaluate _Progression_ and _Competition_, including comparisons with frameworks and compilers outside of the OpenXLA umbrella.
 We also provide _Regression_ dashboards for _IREE_ on a common infra stack.
 Regression dashboards for _XLA:CPU and XLA:GPU_ are not the primary focus as of now and may be considered in the future.
-3. We focus on **high-level metrics** such as wall-time and max memory consumption that can be obtained without instrumentation.
-For training, this includes framework overhead, and it is up to the benchmark selection and detailed dashboard design to ensure comparability.
+1. We focus on **high-level metrics** such as wall-time and max memory consumption that can be obtained without instrumentation.
+In some cases, e.g. for training, this includes framework overhead, and it is up to the benchmark selection and detailed dashboard design to ensure comparability.
 The infrastructure design must be flexible enough to support instrumented metrics and microbenchmarks, but we defer the detailed requirements and design.

 Initial focus will be on Progression and Competition for XLA:CPU/GPU and IREE:CPU/CUDA to analyze E2E latency and memory.
 It will show comparisons over time on an initial set of agreed-upon models (as listed under “Detailed Requirements”), which will also define the frameworks to support.
 Dashboards will update automatically at least once a week, ideally nightly, using the latest head or nightly release (whereas third-party compilers and frameworks may need to rely on official releases, depending on availability and release strategy).

 Initial focus requirements are listed as **P0** below. **P1** requirements will be implemented in the next stages, but will be considered during the design.